Back to blog

 echo $crawler->filterXPath('//title/text()')->text();

-Before we write web scraping code, let’s start with analyzing the HTML of our page.
+Before we write PHP scraping code, let’s start by analyzing the HTML of the page.

-Open the web page https://books.toscrape.com in Chrome, right-click on a book and select Inspect.
+Open https://books.toscrape.com in Chrome, right-click on a book and select Inspect.

 The books are located in <article> elements with the class attribute set to product_pod.
-The XPath to select these nodes will be as follows:
+The XPath to select these nodes is:

 //*[@class="product_pod"]

 In each article tag, the complete book title is located in the thumbnail image as an alt attribute value.
-The XPath for book title and book price would be as follows:
+The XPath for the book title and book price is:

 //*[@class="image_container"]/a/img/@alt